swantrace/shopify-theme-app-integration-helper/README.md

 # xJS - shopify app and theme integration helpers

-> The library's goal is to solve shopify app and theme integration issue without using jQuery.
+> The library's goal is to solve shopify app and theme integration issues without using jQuery.

 ### It is composed of differnt parts: